doniseferi/threat-modelling-notes-and-tool/README.md

 <td id="threat-title-property" role="rowheader" tabindex="0">**Possible Mitigation(s):**</td>

-<td tabindex="0" role="gridcell" headers="threat-title-property"><style scoped="scoped">p { margin : 2px; }</style> Enable Transparent Data Encryption (TDE) on Azure SQL Database instances to have data encrypted at rest.
+<td tabindex="0" role="gridcell" headers="threat-title-property"> Enable Transparent Data Encryption (TDE) on Azure SQL Database instances to have data encrypted at rest.
 Refer:<a href="https://aka.ms/tmt-th145a">https://aka.ms/tmt-th145a</a>.
 Use the Always Encrypted feature to allow client applications to encrypt sensitive data before it is sent to the Azure SQL Database.
 Refer: <a href="https://aka.ms/tmt-th145b">https://aka.ms/tmt-th145b</a></td>

 </tr>